 Etrade vs Fidelity: The Challenge

-So which firm is the better value?
+So which firm is the better - Fidelity or Etrade?
 This following contest will provide the answer.

 Commissions and Account Minimums